The Ultimate Guide to Upgrading Your Dana 44 Differential Cover

 Material & Thickness ~3mm Stamped Steel ~8mm High-Strength A380 Aluminum Alloy

-Cooling Performance Poor, temps can exceed 120°C Excellent, reduces temps by 15-20% (stays below 100°C)
+Cooling Performance Poor, temps >120°C Excellent, reduces temps 15–20%, stays <100°C

-Impact Resistance Weak, easily damaged.
-Superior, built for extreme off-road impacts.
+Impact Resistance Weak, easily damaged Superior, built for extreme off-road impacts

-Lifespan & Finish 5-8 years, prone to rust.
-10-15+ years, protected by a durable powder coat finish.
+Lifespan & Finish 5–8 years, prone to rust 10–15+ years, powder coat finish

-Maintenance Features None.
-Magnetic Drain Plug, Fill Port, Sight Glass w/ Float Ball.
+Maintenance Features None Magnetic Drain Plug, Fill Port, Sight Glass w/ Float Ball

-Key SPELAB Innovations at a Glance
+Key SPELAB Innovations

-Is The Dana 44 Axle on Your Vehicle?
+Dana 44 Axle Applications

-• Jeep: CJ5, CJ7, Wrangler (TJ/JK), Cherokee (XJ/FSJ), Grand Cherokee (WJ), Wagoneer, J-Series Trucks
+• Jeep: CJ5, CJ7, Wrangler (TJ/JK), Cherokee (XJ/FSJ), Grand Cherokee (WJ), Wagoneer, J-Series

-• Ford: Bronco, F-100 / F-150 / F-250 (Front Axle applications)
+• Ford: Bronco, F-100 / F-150 / F-250 (Front)

 • Chevrolet/GMC: Blazer, K10/K25, Suburban